 Queen’s online courses are developed with a focus on active learning by Queen’s professors with a team of online learning and technology specialists.
 You’ll get to know your professor and classmates throughout the term.
 You’ll work with other students on class projects and share perspectives on discussion board assignments.

+All of our courses have set start and end dates, which follow the same terms as an on-campus course (Fall, Winter and Summer).
+Throughout your course, assignments will have fixed deadlines but when you choose to work on them is up to you.
 While some online activities may take place live, these sessions are always recorded so that you can view them at your convenience.
-Assignments will have fixed deadlines, but when you choose to work on them is up to you.
 It is a good idea to familiarize yourself with the course syllabus during the first week of classes to get a sense of how much each assignment is worth, when assignments are due, and how you can fit them into your personal schedule.

 On average, you can expect to spend 10 hours per week on a 3.0-unit course (longer in condensed summer courses).